bixb922/crank-organ/doc-software/README.md

 Here is more on the crank sensor: [A crank sensor journey](/doc-hardware/crank-sensor.md)

-## Compressed HTML and JS files, compile .py files
-You can compress the text files in the /software/static folder using gzip on the PC or Mac.
-That saves about 190 kilobytes of flash space.
-Copy the .gz files to the ```/software/static/``` folder.

-Python files (.py files) can also be compiled with mpy-cross to save space and make startup slightly faster.
-This will save about 280 kilobytes of flash space.

-In both cases, there is a slight performance advantage.

-If you are interested, plase post an issue in this Github repository and I'll explain.

-In any case, I am working on the ROMFS option of MicroPython, which will enable even more savings out of the box.

 ## Automatic shutdown when idle
 After 15 minutes without activity, the microprocessor will shut itself down to save energy.
 You will need to turn it off and then on again.